na-na-hi/renget/archive/chrprompt2.md

 >Clara: I prefer to go solo most of the time, makes it easier for me to only worry about myself instead of having to watch over others, I'm not anyone's babysitter.
 But, I can't deny that having an extra pair of fists (or paws) and a way to venture into deeper dungeons is pretty useful.

+>Cider: Exploration 101, you can't count on anyone but yourself!
+Besides, there are dungeons out there that only let in one mon, and you need to constantly be training for those!
+Best to start off early.

 **Teams of mons**, does your team fight over who's doing bag duty, or does one of your teammates just stick with it every mission?
 >Carrot & Hazel: Nope, we share duties, sometimes once each, other times the one with the least advantage stays behind